polkadot-fellows/RFCs/text/0156-bls-signatures.md

 ## Summary

-Introduce new host functions allowing runtimes to generate BLS12-381 keys, signatures, and proofs of possession.
+This RFC introduces new host functions allowing runtimes to generate BLS12-381 keys, signatures, and proofs of possession.
+Additionally, it allows the runtime to generate paired (ECDSA, BLS12-381) keys to enable BEEFY to support both signatures at the same time.

 ## Credits